scidash/ParallelPyNEURON/README.md

 # 1
 Get docker

+# 2 The easy way inline with philosophy stated above don't build the docker image from source instead just download the pre-compiled image with
+docker pull russelljarvis/pyneuron-toolbox

+Run step 3 to confirm the presence of the image, and step 4 to enter the docker container.

+It may even be possible to to use the container non interactively, by passing commands to it with -c

-# 2
+# 2 The long way:
-After running git clone navigate to the directory containing this file and run
+Assuming you have git, after running git clone navigate to the directory containing this file and run

 sudo docker build -t para-nrn-python .